kdsouza19/rdkit/README.md

-Basics of rdkit (from official documentation) - Jupyter notebooks
+compilation of basic molecule operations using rdkit